paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-019-cotton-statistics-and-estimates.md

 (1) **In general** — In establishing the amount of fees under this section, the Secretary shall consult with representatives of the United States cotton industry.

-(2) **Exemption** — The Federal Advisory Committee Act (5 U.S.C.
-App.) shall not apply to consultations with representatives of the United States cotton industry under this section.
+(2) **Exemption** — Chapter 10 of title 5 shall not apply to consultations with representatives of the United States cotton industry under this section.

 **(d) Crediting of fees** Any fees collected under this section and under [section 473d of this title](./chapter-019-cotton-statistics-and-estimates.md#section-473d), late payment penalties, the proceeds from the sales of samples, and interest earned from the investment of such funds shall—